I'm on Fire: Music video

 The music video for the song was shot in March 1985 in Los Angeles, and was directed by filmmaker John Sayles.
 Unlike the previous videos from the album, the video was not a performance clip, but rather a dramatic interpretation of the song's themes.

 In it, Springsteen plays a working class automobile mechanic with an attractive, married, very well-to-do, mostly unseen female customer who brings her vintage Ford Thunderbird in for frequent servicing, always requesting that he does the work.
-She leaves a small bunch of keys with him when she leaves in her car, possibly including house keys implying that she wishes to start an affair with him, but declines his offer to bring the car out to her house when it's ready.
+She leaves a small bunch of keys with him when she leaves in her car, possibly including house keys implying that she wishes to start an affair with him, but declines his offer to bring the car out to her house when it is ready.
 Later that night, he drives the car up to her mansion high in the hills above the city.
 He looks to a second floor window with the light on and is about to ring the bell, when he thinks better of it and drops her keys in the mailbox next to the door.
 He smiles wistfully and walks away down towards the city lights below.

 The video began airing in mid-April, received extensive MTV airplay, and later in the year won the MTV Video Music Award for Best Male Video.